 My Google ranking has dropped, and I don’t know what to do next.
 Why did my website drop in Google?
 My website traffic is down, and I have no idea why?
-These are common scenarios and questions I receive from people looking for SEO Services for their business.
+These are common scenarios and questions I receive from people looking for NY SEO Expert services.
 In this post, I’ll share how I diagnosed a traffic drop, made changes, and was able to rebound my organic traffic easily.

 If it is easier to follow, I recorded a video below that goes over this step as a visual.